 Abstract

 Biocontrol, using natural enemies for pest control, has a long history in agriculture.
 It has received a surge of interest in the recent Anthropocene because of its potential as a valuable tool for sustainable agriculture.
-To solve a long-standing puzzle in biocontrol—how well the ubiquitous generalist arthropod predators (GAPs) function as biocontrol agents—this study aimed to 1) quantify the diet composition of GAPs at each crop stage using stable isotope analysis, 2) examine the consistency of GAPs in pest consumption over years, and 3) investigate how abiotic and biotic factors affect pest consumption by GAPs.
-Specifically, we sampled arthropod prey and GAPs in sub-tropical organic and conventional rice farms over crop stages (seedling, tillering, flowering, and ripening) in three consecutive years.
+To solve a long-standing puzzle in biocontrol—how well the ubiquitous generalist arthropod predators (GAPs) function as biocontrol agents—this study aimed to 1) quantify the diet composition of GAPs (spiders and ladybeetles) over rice growth season using stable isotope analysis, 2) examine the consistency of GAPs in pest consumption over years, and 3) investigate how abiotic and biotic factors affect pest consumption by GAPs.
+Specifically, we sampled arthropod prey and GAPs in sub-tropical organic and conventional rice farms at four crop stages (seedling, tillering, flowering, and ripening) in three consecutive years.
 Among our field-collected samples, 352 arthropod predator and 828 prey isotope samples were analyzed to infer predator-prey interactions.
-Our results show the following: a) The proportion of rice pests in GAPs’ diets in both organic and conventional farms increased over the crop season, from 21-47% at the tillering stage to 80-97% at the ripening stage, across the three study years.
+Our results show the following: a) The proportion of rice pests in GAPs’ diets in both organic and conventional rice farms increased over the crop season, from 21-47% at the tillering stage to 80-97% at the ripening stage, across the three study years.
 The high percentage in pest consumption at late crop stages (flowering and ripening) suggests that GAPs can function as specialists in pest management during the critical period of crop production.
-Regarding individual predator groups, spiders and ladybeetles exhibited distinct dietary patterns over crop stages. b) The high pest consumption by GAPs at late crop stages was similar across years (with different climatic conditions), suggesting a consistency in GAP feeding habits and biocontrol value. c) The proportion of rice pests in GAPs’ diets varied with farm type and crop stage (e.g., higher in conventional farms and during flowering/ripening stages).
-By quantifying the diet composition of GAPs over crop stages, farm types, and years, this study reveals that generalist predators have potential to produce a stable, predictable top-down effect on pests under various environmental conditions.
+Regarding individual predator groups, spiders and ladybeetles exhibited distinct dietary patterns over crop stages. b) The high pest consumption by GAPs at late crop stages was similar across years despite variable climatic conditions and prey availability, suggesting a consistency in GAP feeding habits and biocontrol value. c) The proportion of rice pests in GAPs’ diets varied with farm type and crop stage (e.g., higher in conventional farms and during flowering/ripening stages).
+By quantifying the diet composition of GAPs over crop stages, between farm types, and across years, this study reveals that generalist predators have potential to produce a stable, predictable top-down effect on pests in rice agro-ecosystems.
 As sustainable agriculture has become increasingly important, incorporating the ubiquitous generalist predators into pest management will likely open a promising avenue towards this goal.

 Keywords: biocontrol, trophic interactions, generalist predators, rice paddy, organic and conventional farms, stable isotope analysis